Beachamwell: St Mary's church

-Church of St Botolph, Shingham
+St Botolph, Shingham

-History

 Shingham church is a Grade I listed building.
 The dedication is to St Botolph.
 It was built in the 12th century, but was substantially modified in the 14th century, with lesser works in the previous and subsequent centuries.
 It was originally a parish church, but was united with St Mary's in 1800, becoming a chapel of ease.
-However, as such it was not kept in repair.
-In 1883, the church's roof was reported as being in thatch over the nave, and slate over the chancel.
-Only the latter was in use as a mortuary chapel for the graveyard, but the former was derelict.
+In 1883, the church's roof was reported as being in thatch over the nave, and slate over the chancel, with the chancel being used as a mortuary chapel for the graveyard.
 Services had ceased, and the altar was moved to St Mary's.

-In 1911, the roofless nave of Shingham church was re-roofed in corrugated iron, subsequently replaced with copper sheeting which also replaced the slate chancel roof.
-It was then used for services until 1941, when it became disused again.
+In 1911, the nave was re-roofed in corrugated iron, subsequently replaced with copper sheeting which also replaced the slate chancel roof.
+It was used for services until 1941, when it became disused again.
 In 1976, the ownership of the redundant building was transferred to the Estate and so it ceased to be a working church.
-However the graveyard was kept and is now the cemetery of St Mary's, because the latter's own graveyard is full.
+The graveyard was kept and is now the cemetery of St Mary's, because the latter's own graveyard is full.

-As a 'working' cemetery the churchyard is open access, but the church itself is the private property of Beachamwell Estate, and is only open to the public on occasion.